citeproc-rs/CiteprocRs.xcframework/README.md

 # ffi-xcframework

-Distribution repo for pre-built binaries of libciteproc_rs.a, the FFI module from [citeproc-rs](https://github.com/zotero/citeproc-rs), built for use in the Swift bindings for it, [CiteprocRsKit](https://github.com/cormacrelf/CiteprocRsKit).
+Distribution repo for pre-built binaries of CiteprocRs.xcframework, the FFI module from [citeproc-rs](https://github.com/zotero/citeproc-rs), built for use in the Swift bindings for it, [CiteprocRsKit](https://github.com/cormacrelf/CiteprocRsKit).